typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 BEGIN
     RETURN QUERY
         WITH unsynced_rows AS (
-            -- find 40 unsynced rows and update them -- to state they are synced.
+            -- find 40 unsynced rows and update them as 'synced'.
             UPDATE public.products_sync_tracker
             SET is_synced = TRUE
             WHERE product_id IN (